News

 Per Massachusetts state law, all current employees whose employers fit one or more of the following are required to take this course:

-- Providers who contract with, receive funding from, or are certified by EOEA
+• Providers who contract with, receive funding from, or are certified by EOAIAGE

-- In addition, new employees from these organizations must complete this training course within 12 months of hire.
+• New employees from the above organizations must complete this training course within 12 months of hire